Gas Shortages Push India's Poor Back To Wood And Coal

 Burning wood, coal and biomass indoors exposes families to high levels of smoke and toxic particles, increasing the risk of respiratory illnesses.

-Women and children, who spend more time near cooking areas, are especially vulnerable.cooking gas coal LPG middle east
+Women and children, who spend more time near cooking areas, are especially vulnerable.

 Legal Disclaimer: